wilgaboury/sbdb/explain.md

 ### Addendum on Hierarchical Databases

 The tech nerd and history buff in me feels it necessary to mention that SubsidiaDB falls squarely into the now rarely mentioned category of hierarchical databases.
-These are the original NoSQL storage solutions, not because of modern trends, but because they predate relational algebra itself!
-IBM's IMS database is the most popular example and is still widely used in industries today.
+These are the original NoSQL storage solutions because they came about in the 1960s and actually predate relational algebra itself!
+IBM's IMS (Information Management System) is the most popular example and is still widely used in industries today.